 Veronica's clinical work focuses on identity issues, defensive functioning, maladaptive coping behaviors, distorted cognitions, family dynamics, and issues of trauma.
 She emphasizes growth skills in resilience, intuition, coping, and self-esteem.

-Richard is a professional counselor associate at Chicago Psychology Services.
+Richard is a Licensed Professional Counselor at Chicago Psychology Services.
 His approach to therapy puts the individual at the center, highlighting the need for meaning in life and interpersonal connection.

 Richard received his graduate degree from Vanderbilt University’s Human Development Counseling program where he gained experience working with a wide range of people, young and old.
-He has worked with depression, anxiety, trauma, and family conflict in addition to their struggles with substance abuse.
+He has worked with depression, anxiety, trauma, and family conflict in addition to helping people with their struggles with substance abuse.